DivyaIngale11/Event-Hub-Event-Management-System1/README.md

 Event reviews and ratings.

-Pagination for large number of events. above add content in html  format add in readme file
+Pagination for large number of events. above add content in html  format add in readme file<p>